jonsafari/lt1/hw/hw-rnn.md

 5. Submit the following:
  * The Python code you wrote as an attachment or as a link to a GitHub repo.
  * A short report (few paragraphs) describing the structure of the model you built as well as the parameters you used.
 Tell us if you used a character or word-based model, which type of recurrent structure you used, the number of hidden layers, size of the layers, the length of sequences, and so on.
-Also talk about your data source.
+Also talk about your data source and its general characteristics.
 Describe any experiments you may have done in the course of development.
  * Since this is a language model, include a graph of the perplexity of the model over 10 training epochs.

 6. Because training takes time, we recommend starting this early, just so that you have time to train a nice model.